Didacna protracta: Taxonomy

-Logvinenko and Starobogatov (1966) introduced the section Protodidacna which included D. protracta as the type species as well as D. profundicola.
-J. J. ter Poorten (2024) listed Protodidacna as a tentative synonym of the genus Didacna.
+In 1966 Logvinenko and Starobogatov introduced the section Protodidacna which included D. protracta as its type species as well as D. profundicola.
+J. J. ter Poorten (2024) listed Protodidacna as a possible synonym of the genus Didacna.

-Andrusov (1910) recognized eight varieties of D. protracta.
-Logvinenko and Starobogatov (1969) merged the varieties submedia, media and grimmi into the subspecies D. protracta submedia which was distinguished from the nominotypical subspecies (D. protracta protracta) by living in the deeper parts of the Caspian Sea and having slightly larger shells, with a straight or slightly concave ventral margin, smoother ribs and more pronounced growth lines.
-These subspecies were not recognized by Kijashko (2013) and the morphological differences between them were explained by allometric growth.

-Since the species was first described from fossil material, Glazunova (1971) gave the name D. protracta protracta to the Late Pleistocene specimens.
+Since the species was first described from fossil material, K. N. Glazunova (1971) gave the name D. protracta protracta to the Late Pleistocene specimens.
 The modern and Holocene specimens previously assigned to D. protracta protracta were redescribed by her as D. protracta novocaspica.
 This subspecies was distinguished from the Late Pleistocene D. protracta protracta by a less pronounced posterior slope.
 The type locality of D. protracta novocaspica is the eastern shelf of the Middle Caspian Sea near the Cape Peschanyy (Kazakhstan).
 The holotype is stored in PIN.

-Nevesskaja (2007) recognized two newly described subspecies: the Late Pleistocene (Lower Khvalynian) D. protracta mangyschlakensis and the Holocene D. protracta raricostata.
+In a 2007 revision of the genus Didacna L. A. Nevesskaja recognized two newly described subspecies: the Late Pleistocene (Lower Khvalynian) D. protracta mangyschlakensis and the Holocene D. protracta raricostata.
 The former subspecies differs by a larger and less equilateral shell, while the latter has a lower apical angle of the umbo and less ribs.
 The holotypes of these taxa are stored in PIN.
 The name D. protracta mangyschlakensis is a homonym of the simultaneously published name Didacna subcrassa mangyschlakensis, while D. protracta raricostata is a junior homonym of Didacna raricostata.